-The Committee also seeks to ensure that the compensation paid to the Company's executive officers is aligned with the interests of the Company's stockholders.
-In that respect, as part of its ongoing review of the compensation paid to the Company's executive officers, the Committee considered the approval by approximately 96.8% of the votes cast for the "Say on Pay" vote relating to the compensation of our named executive officers at the Company's 2015 Annual Meeting of Stockholders and determined that the Company's executive compensation philosophy, compensation objectives, and compensation elements continued to be appropriate and did not make any changes to the Company's executive pay program for 2016.
+In order to ensure that the compensation paid to our executive officers aligns with the interests of our stockholders, as part of its ongoing review of the compensation paid to the Company's executive officers, the Committee considered the approval by approximately 96.8 % of the votes cast for the "Say on Pay" vote relating to the compensation of our named executive officers at the Company's 2015 Annual Meeting of Stockholders in deciding whether to make any changes to the Company's executive compensation program for 2017.
+This year, our stockholders once again have the opportunity, as described in Proposal Four, to indicate, on an advisory basis, their preference on how frequently the "Say on Pay" vote should occur.
+See Proposal Four in this Proxy Statement further details about this year's "Say on Frequency" vote, including our Board's recommendation to vote "1 year" for an annual "Say on Pay" vote.